Battle Rope Muscles Worked (Arms, Back, Shoulders) & Hidden Benefit

 The single-arm jump squats are best suited for those who have used the battle ropes before and are an advanced move.
 This exercise requires strength, power, and explosion.

-This is another exercise that will be a full body battle rope muscles worked.
+This is another exercise that will be working the full body.

 To begin, the exerciser will start in a position ready to squat with some slack in the ropes.
 Then they will begin moving the arms like in the unilateral waves exercise while also going down into a squat.